 30. As he was saying these things, many believed in him.

 ¶31.
-Then Jesus said to the Jews who believed in him, “If you abide in my word, you are truly my disciples,
+Then Jesus said to the Jews who believed in him, “If you continue in my word, you are truly my disciples,

-33. They answered him, “We are Abraham’s seed, and we have never been slaves to anyone.
+33. They answered him, “We are Abraham’s seed, and we have never been slaves to any man.
 How can you say, ‘You shall be free’?”

 34. Jesus answered them, “Truly, truly, I tell you that everyone who commits sin is a slave of sin.